Travel industry under siege as coronavirus contagion grows

 The travel agency’s shares plunged 17% on Friday after it withdrew its profit guidance.

-Airline stocks in Asia were also hit, with Singapore Airlines Ltd (SIAL.SI) shares down 8% in early trade and Japan’s ANA Holdings Inc (9202.T) and Japan Airlines Co Ltd (9201.T) down more than 10%, having also fallen on Thursday.

-Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Editing by Christopher Cushing
+Airline stocks in Asia were also hit, with Singapore Airlines Ltd shares down 8% in early trade and Japan’s ANA Holdings Inc and Japan Airlines Co Ltd down more than 10%, having also fallen on Thursday.
+(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Editing by Christopher Cushing)